coleifer/peewee/docs/new/writing.rst

 Creating a single row
 ^^^^^^^^^^^^^^^^^^^^^

-:py:meth:`~Model.create` inserts a row and returns the saved model instance:
+:meth:`~Model.create` inserts a row and returns the saved model instance:

 .. code-block:: pycon